imdongchen/dissertation-note/04-Study_one/02-Related_work/related_work.md

 repeat the process for each different tool because the data cannot be shared and carried over directly.
 Most tools they used lacked serious collaboration support (except that some teams used Google Doc to construct an IEW table).
-Analysts were unable to contribute simultaneously (also known as production blocking).
+Analysts were unable to contribute simultaneously (known as production blocking [@Diehl1987a]).
 The analysis work was often divided by tools: each individual created and analyzed an artifact with a tool on their own.
 This had the consequence that findings and hypotheses be made without integrating collective efforts and